-The boys who carved out a special place to play shinny in that swamp are now grandfathers, perhaps even great-grandfathers, not sure.
+The boys who carved out a special place to play shinny in that swamp are now grandfathers, perhaps even great-grandfathers.
 Pardon the cliches here, but we’ve gone from the Rolling Stones to kidney stones, from disco to Costco … and from long hair to longing for hair.
-Time has marched on, as we all knew it would.
+Time has marched on, as we knew it would.

 50 YEARS LATER: FAN MEETS HIS HERO

-It was a warm, no-cloud-in-the-sky Sunday afternoon, 15 May 2016 when myself and longtime hockey fan Ed Black made our way past a row of tall, evergreen trees and down a winding, paved driveway that leads to Glenn’s house.
+It was a warm, no-cloud-in-the-sky Sunday afternoon, 15 May 2016 when myself and longtime hockey fan Ed Black made our way past a row of tall, evergreen trees and down a winding, paved driveway that leads to Glenn Hall’s house.

 I pulled up in my Elantra and just as I turned off the ignition, Ed turned my way and asked, rather incredulously, “Is this where GLENN HALL lives?”
 Ed was pumped.
-He was no longer 68 years old, but a teenager again.
+He was no longer 68 years old.
+He was a teen again.

 Within seconds of the doorbell chiming, Mr. Goalie slowly made his way to the door, with a wave of his hand acknowledging that he’d spotted us.
 The door opened.
 “Come in,” he said, with a warm smile I’ve come to expect from him.